 Yard waste is composed of leaves, grass clippings, and brush (such as twigs, prunings, and small branches), and small trees (including Christmas trees and wreaths).
 Anne Arundel County collects and composts yard waste, thereby keeping a valuable resource from taking up expensive space in a landfill.

 Trouble Free Yard Waste Collection Tips

 - For leaves, grass, brush and branches, you can use biodegradable paper yard waste bags or a reusable container made of metal or rigid plastic, equipped with handles, and marked with an “X” on all sides.
 Paper yard waste bags are available for purchase in many big-box, home improvement, and hardware stores as well as through online retailers.

-- Do not use plastic bags for yard waste beginning January 3, 2017.
+- Do not use plastic bags for yard waste, as of January 3, 2017.
 Reusable containers must be made of metal or rigid plastic, equipped with handles, and marked with an “X” on all sides.
-Each "X" must be large enough to be visible to the collectors.
+Each "X" must be large enough to be visible to the collection crew.
 This will ensure that they know it is yard waste and not trash.